almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 If True, then the algorithm terminates when there are no more treatment units to match.

 **early_stop_un_c_frac**: float from 0.0 to 1.0, optional (default=0.1)
 This provides a fraction of unmatched control units.
 When the threshold is met, the algorithm will stop iterating.
-For example, an input dataset with 100 control units will stop when 10 control units are ummatched but 90 are matched.
+For example, using an input dataset with 100 control units, the algorithm will stop when 10 control units are unmatched and 90 are matched (or earlier, depending on other stopping conditions).

 **early_stop_un_t_frac**: float from 0.0 to 1.0, optional (default=0.1)
 This provides a fraction of unmatched treatment units.
 When the threshold is met, the algorithm will stop iterating.
-For example, an input dataset with 100 treatment units will stop when 10 control units are ummatched but 90 are matched.
+For example, using an input dataset with 100 treatment units, the algorithm will stop when 10 control units are unmatched and 90 are matched  (or earlier, depending on other stopping conditions).

 **early_stop_pe**: bool, optional (default=False)
-If this is true, then if the covariate set chosen to match on has a predictive error lower than the parameter early_stop_pe_frac, the algorithm will stop.
+If this is true, then if the covariate set chosen for matching has a predictive error higher than the parameter **early_stop_pe_frac**, the algorithm will stop.

 **early_stop_pe_frac**: float, optional (default=0.01)
-If early_stop_pe is true, then if the covariate set chosen to match on has a predictive error lower than this value, the algorithm will stop.
+If **early_stop_pe** is true, then if the covariate set chosen for matching has a predictive error higher than this value, the algorithm will stop.

 **early_stop_bf**: bool, optional (default=False)
-If this is true, then if the covariate set chosen to match on has a balancing factor lower than early_stop_bf_frac, then the algorithm will stop.
+If this is true, then if the covariate set chosen for matching has a balancing factor lower than early_stop_bf_frac, then the algorithm will stop.

 **early_stop_bf_frac**: float, optional (default=0.01)
-If early_stop_bf is true, then if the covariate set chosen to match on has a balancing factor lower than this value, then the algorithm will stop.
+If early_stop_bf is true, then if the covariate set chosen for matching has a balancing factor lower than this value, then the algorithm will stop.

-## Additional Functions Parameters and Defaults
+## Additional Functions Available, and their parameters and defaults

+To provide users with additional options in analyzing the output of DAME and FLAME, we provide a set of functions that can be used after running the match.

 ```Python
 # The main matched group of a unit